nodejs/node/deps/npm/doc/cli/npm.md

 [node-gyp](https://github.com/TooTallNate/node-gyp) for that task.
 For a Unix system, [node-gyp](https://github.com/TooTallNate/node-gyp) needs Python, make and a buildchain like GCC.
-On Windows, Python and Microsoft Visual Studio C++ are needed.
+On Windows, Python and Microsoft Visual Studio C++ is needed.
 Python 3 is not supported by [node-gyp](https://github.com/TooTallNate/node-gyp).
 For more information visit
 [the node-gyp repository](https://github.com/TooTallNate/node-gyp) and